litebird/litebird_sim/docs/source/scanning.rst

 Interpretation of pointings
 ---------------------------

-We saw in the example above that the pointings for detector ``det`` were saved in a matrix of shape ``N × 3``, but the meaning of those numbers are probably unclear.
 With «pointing», we refer to two different concept:

 1. The direction where the detector is looking at;